 Writings can be divided up into two categories: fiction and nonfiction.
 At first look, there seems to be a clear division between the two, but when creative nonfiction is included, things get a bit tricky.

 So, what is the difference between fiction and nonfiction?
 Keep reading to find out.

 Fiction, because it is not about someone who lived in the real world, always has the possibility of being about oneself. – Orson Scott Card

-Being inspired by a real-life place, person, or event isn’t the same as being non fiction.
-Many literary pieces are inspired by people the author met or places they have been that captured their imaginations.
+While fictional stories may be inspired by real places, people, or actual events, this does not mean it can pass off as nonfiction.
+Many literary pieces are inspired by people the fiction writers met or places they have been that captured their imaginations.

-Imagination has taken what is familiar to the author and allowed them to expand and change what they do not like or add what they need.
-This includes, but is not limited to, imaginary characters or a fictional town.
+Imagination has taken what is familiar to the author and allowed them to expand and change what they do not like or add what they need in fiction writing.
+Fiction stories include, but is not limited to, imaginary characters or a fictional town.